12 Proven Ways to Extend Laptop Battery Life on Windows and Linux (2025 Guide)

 Here are a few lesser-known hacks that work across both Windows and Linux systems:

-• Keep your laptop cool: Overheating can reduce battery efficiency so use cooling pad.
+• Keep your laptop cool: Overheating can reduce battery efficiency, so use a cooling pad.

 • Use SSDs over HDDs: SSDs are not only faster but also consume less power.